iKevinY/EulerPy/README.rst

 ``--cheat / -c``
 ----------------

-The ``--cheat`` option will print the solution of a problem after prompting the user to ensure that they want to see it.
+The ``--cheat`` option will print the answer to a problem after prompting the user to ensure that they want to see it.
 If no problem argument is given, it will print the answer to the problem that they are currently working on.